ZiyiHuang0708/SourceID-NMF/README.md

 | D23 | 0.114428201 | 0.068275637	| 0.042867499 | ... | 0.069508314	| 0.378383698 |
 | ... | ... | ... | ... | ... | ... | ... |
 | D29 | 0.038159300 | 0.001559895	| 0.003974004 | ... | 0.005082442	| 0.875595719 |

+* Perf

+This is an optional parameter for the user.
+When this parameter = 'perf_needed' it means that the user needs to output the final result of the model iteration.
+This output includes the similarity between W_plus and Y as measured by Jensen-Shannon divergence, and the difference between X and WH.
+With these results we can evaluate the performance of the model iteration.

 Meanwhile, SourceID-NMF also provides some parameters that may affect the final result, including:
 ```